 marketing and advertising.

 Agencies might help with your job hunt, connecting those seeking work with potential employers.
 Many employers recruit only through agencies, meaning that registering with recruitment agencies gives you access to job vacancies not advertised elsewhere.
 Businesses require recruitment consultants to refer candidates with relevant skills and qualifications.

 Specialist job agencies often have a good knowledge of their respective industry.
 What’s more, these agencies can analyse and develop your skill set, provide advice to boost your application, and prepare you for interviews.
 Recruitment agencies are also well connected and closely work with employers to find suitable candidates.

-To find a job with employers who offer Graduate schemes, use following resources:
+To find a job UK with employers who offer Graduate schemes, use following resources:

 on social media;